run-ai/docs/docs/admin/integration/kubevirt.md

 # Scheduling Virtual Machines using Run:AI

 Many organizations use virtual machines (VMs) to provide operating system abstraction to users.
 Containers are different than VMs but serve a similar purpose.
-Containers at large scale are best managed by Kubernetes and Run:AI is based on Kubernetes.
+Containers at a large scale are best managed by Kubernetes and Run:AI is based on Kubernetes.

 It is possible to mix and match containers and VMs to some extent using a technology called [KubeVirt]( https://kubevirt.io){target=_blank}.
-Kubevirt allows running VMs inside containers on top of Kubernetes.
+KubeVirt allows running VMs inside containers on top of Kubernetes.

 This article describes how to use Kubevirt to schedule VMs with GPUs.

 ## Limitations

 At this point, Run:AI requires that all GPUs in the cluster will be used for VMs and not containers.
 This limitation will be lifted soon and you will be able to dedicate __specific__ GPUs and Nodes within the cluster.
-Check with Run:AI support for up to date information.
+Check with Run:AI support for up-to-date information.

+GPU fractions are not supported.

 ## Preparations